wp-plugins/shopsquad/readme.txt

 = This plugin displays: =

-* Your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") username linking to your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") profile page
+* Your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") username and picture linking to your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") profile

-* Your star rating

-* Your categories of expertise
+* A link to get advice from you

+* A link to join ShopSquad with you as the referrer.
+(You get $5 for every person who joins and recommends $50.)

 == Installation ==

-= The easy way =
+= Simple - Just use the WordPress Admin panel =

 * In your WordPress admin panel, open the 'Plugins' tab and click 'Add New'

 * Search for 'shopsquad' and click 'Install' and then 'Activate Plugin'

-* In the 'Appearance' tab, click on 'Widgets', place the plugin in a desired location, and enter in your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") username and areas of advice.

-= The hard way =

-* Unzip `shopsquad.zip` and place the 'shopsquad' folder in the `/wp-content/plugins/` directory

-* Activate the plugin through the 'Plugins' menu in WordPress

 * In the 'Appearance' tab, click on 'Widgets', place the plugin in a desired location, and enter in your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") username and areas of advice.